How to Run WordPress and a Next.js Application Side by Side on a Single Server

 npm run build

-3. Start the Next.js Application
+4. Start the Next.js Server

-npm start
+npm run start

-4. Configure Nginx for Next.js
+5. Configure NGINX Reverse Proxy for Next.js

 sudo nano /etc/nginx/sites-available/nextjs